-The first ombudswoman for persons with disabilities, Anka Slonjsak, was appointed by the Croatian Parliament on 30 May 2008.
+The first Ombudswoman for Persons with Disabilities, Ms. Anka Slonjsak, was appointed by the Croatian Parliament on 30 May 2008.
+On October 16 2016, Ms. Slonjsak was re-elected at second term of eight years.

 In 2015 the Institution was mandated with checking placements in psychiatric hospitals where the consent has been given by a guardian pursuant to the article 26 of the Act on the protection of persons with mental disorders (OG, 76/14).